lilblupig/fte-calc/README.md

 *Broadly, how does the website meet these needs?*

 Single page application, no wasted navigation time.
 The interface is also designed to reduce the click burden of the user which in turn should improve time consumption.
-The results should be displayed after 5 clicks and two keystrokes.
+The results should be displayed after four clicks and four keystrokes.
 There is an intermediate check of the full time figures obtained, to ensure source data is correct.

 Owner aims:
 * Improve accuracy and reduce payroll and contractual errors requiring resolution.